Platform: Windows

 1. Open the Management Console.

-4. Click the ... button to edit an existing destination.
+1. Click the edit destination icon to edit an existing destination.

-5. In the Edit Destination Bucket property box, clear the Enable Object Lock (Immutability) check box.
+1. In the Edit destination dialog, clear the Enable Object Lock (Immutability) checkbox.

 Note that after you disable Object Lock (Immutability), you will not be able to create new backup plans with the selected storage account and enable Object Lock (Immutability).
 Also, all backup plans that have Object Lock (Immutability) enabled will be terminated with an appropriate error.
 To avoid these errors, disable the Object Lock (Immutability) feature manually in the plans where you no longer need this feature